- HOME/

 In November 1962, the founder passed the baton to the next generation of leadership as Takaoki Kitano became the President.
 With the number of employees exceeding 1,000, the company made a shift to a group leadership structure that was suitable for its increased size.
 Internal systems were fundamentally reviewed and in-house specifications were standardized.
 Also, operational guidelines for business processes were formulated and the managing directors' meeting was set up as the top-level decision-making body.
 The sales network was expanded, and the production bases were enhanced and relocated to rural areas and overseas.
 Meanwhile, in order to strengthen the development system for new products, a Research & Development Laboratory was opened to advance existing technologies and improve products as well as to pursue new technologies for the future.

-Download the Chapter 3 PDFCHRONOLOGY
+Download the Chapter 3 PDF

 Introduced the chairmanship.
 Takaoki Kitano appointed as President and Takaharu Kitano Chairman